rust-lang/rust/text/0000-time-improvements.md

 It provides convenience methods for constructing Durations from larger units of time (minutes, hours, days), but gives them names like `Duration.from_standard_hour`.
-A standard hour is 3600 seconds, regardless of
+A standard hour is always 3600 seconds, regardless of leap seconds.

 It provides APIs that are expected to produce positive `Duration`s, and expects that APIs like timeouts will accept positive `Durations` (which is currently